 Programmer's note: VLi is only accessible in normal operations which in turn limits the CR field bit-testing to only EQ/NE. {Condition Register Fields Mode} are not so limited.
-Thus it is possible to use for example sv.cror/ff=gt/vli 0,0,0, which is not a nop because it allows Fail-First Mode to perform a test and truncate VL.
+Thus it is possible to use for example sv.cror/ff=gt/vli \0,\0,\0, which is not a nop because it allows Fail-First Mode to perform a test and truncate VL.

 Hardware implementor's note: effective Sequential Program Order must be preserved.
 Speculative Execution is perfectly permitted as long as the speculative elements are held back from writing to register files (kept in Resevation Stations), until such time as the relevant CR Field bit(s) has been analysed.
 All Speculative elements sequentially beyond the test-failure point MUST be cancelled.
 This is no different from standard Out-of-Order Execution and the modification effort to efficiently support Data-Dependent Fail-First within a pre-existing Multi-Issue Out-of-Order Engine is anticipated to be minimal.
-In-Order systems on the other hand are expected, unavoidably, to be low-performance unless they also make use of SVSTATE.hphint and exploit it to safely implement rudimentary Shadow-Commit-Hold normally only found in Out-of-Order systems.
+In-Order systems on the other hand are expected, unavoidably, to be low-performance.